The Cry of the Owl (2009 film)

 The Cry of the Owl is a 2009 thriller film based on Patricia Highsmith's 1962 book of the same name, and was directed by Jamie Thraves.
 It stars Paddy Considine, Julia Stiles, and Karl Pruner.
-This is the third filming of the book after the 1987 French film adaptation by Claude Chabrol and a German TV adaptation titled Der Schrei der Eule also from 1987.
+This is the third filming of the book after the 1987 French film adaptation by Claude Chabrol and a German television adaptation titled Der Schrei der Eule also from 1987.
 After Robert Forrester is caught by Jenny Thierolf, the girl he has been spying on, he becomes the victim of her manipulative advances.
 The disappearance of Jenny's fiancé Greg after a fight with Robert marks the beginning of a series of dangerous and ultimately fatal incidents.

 Plot

 Robert Forrester is going through a painful divorce from his wife Nickie.
 He begins spying on Jenny Thierolf, a girl living in the countryside, because to him she represents a state of harmony, a stark contrast to his own personal life.
 Jenny catches him one night, but instead of being upset, she invites him in and they talk.

 Jenny ends her relationship with her fiancé Greg, believing her chance meeting with Robert was an act of fate.
 Jenny's friends, who are still sympathetic towards Greg, disapprove of her choice.
 Jenny starts stalking Robert: She waits for him outside of his office, calls him late at night, and tries to sleep over at his house.
 He resists her advances and tells her that he has received a promotion at work and will be moving away to Philadelphia, making any relationship between them impossible.
 Jenny offers to come with him to Philadelphia, but he declines.

 Later, when Robert is driving home on a lonely country road, Greg stops his car and attacks him.
 Though hurt by the younger and stronger Greg, Robert manages to knock Greg unconscious and into a river.
 He drags Greg out of the river and leaves him on the bank, Greg obviously alive as his breath is hard.
 Shortly thereafter, the police question Robert because Greg is missing.
 He admits that they fought and that he left the unconscious Greg near the river.
 The police speculate that Greg might be dead (though they have no body), either by accident or because Robert killed him.
 When Robert's employer learns he is a police suspect, he loses the promotion in Philadelphia and is suspended.
 Also, a colleague and former friend dissociates himself from Robert.
 He is attacked by Greg's father, who thinks Robert murdered his son.